 Back to top

-Lived experience workforce development
+Lived experience workforce framework

 Building the lived experience workforce is a reform priority.
 We commissioned a new framework to develop the lived experience workforce in Queensland, including training, supervision, support, culture and career progression.